sampoves/thesis-analysis-shinyapps/README.md

 #### Currently active variables

-The user can here choose which response variable–explanatory variable combination they want to examine.
+Here the user chooses which response variable–explanatory variable combination they want to examine.
+The choice affects all outputs of the application.
 The available variables are:

 | Variable | Variable type | Description |
 | --- | --- | --- |